KirillRusacoff/KirillRusacoff/README.md

-My skills are HTML, CSS, JavaScript, PHP, MySQL skills.
+My skills are HTML, CSS, JavaScript, React and have some experience in PHP, SQL.